cis3296f25/UniversalMacroBuilder/README.md

 ```
 java -jar UniversalMacroBuilder.jar
 ```
-Arguments are as specified below:
+Arguments can be provided to skip the interactive mode.
+Flags are as specified below:

-`-output <path-to-output-file>`:  enters record mode and writes the recorded macro to the output file specified.
+`-output [path-to-output-file]`:  enters record mode and writes the recorded macro to the output file specified.

-`-input <path-to-input-file>`: enters replay mode and executes the macro saved at the specified path.
+`-input [path-to-input-file]`: enters replay mode and executes the macro saved at the specified path.

 `-l`:  list all available macros

-`-stopkey <key>`:  the key to stop recording and exit the program.
+`-stopkey [key]`:  the key to stop recording and exit the program.

 `-repeat [count]`:  enters replay mode and executes the specified macro infinitely or count times.
+Leave blank for infinite replay.

 Stop key codes are inputted as strings and resolved according to the [JNative Constants page](https://javadoc.io/static/com.1stleg/jnativehook/2.0.3/constant-values.html#org.jnativehook.keyboard.NativeKeyEvent.VC_N).
 For example, an input of `NUM_LOCK` will properly resolve to `VC_NUM_LOCK`, whereas `NUMLOCK` will fail and default to `VC_ESCAPE`.